The Honest Company: Products and distribution

+The Honest Company offers a wide range of consumer products focused on baby care products, personal care, home cleaning, and beauty.
+Product lines include diapers and wipes made with sustainably harvested materials, gentle skin and body wash, lotions, shampoos, conditioners, and fragrances, many of which are free from parabens, phthalates, synthetic fragrances, and other ingredients the company excludes via its “No List”.
+The beauty line features skincare and color cosmetics formulated with naturally-derived ingredients, and in 2021 the company redesigned over 100 SKUs to use post-consumer recycled or "tree-free" packaging.

 The Honest Company markets its products as safe and eco-friendly.
 The company does not use "health-compromising chemicals or compounds", including the "No List" of ingredients that it promises to never allow in its products.
 Whole Foods and Costco were The Honest Company's initial retail distributors.
 The company began selling in Target Corporation on June 15, 2014.
 Other stores that carried the company's products by mid 2014 included Buy Buy Baby and Nordstrom.
 By the end of the third quarter of 2014, the company carried 90 products.
 Its leading seller was diapers.

-Under Vlahos as CEO, Honest Company expanded its internal laboratories and R&D team and opened a fulfillment center.
-In 2022, Honest expanded and formed retail partnerships with Walmart, Ulta, and GNC.
-In the Ulta partnership, Honest released its first acne line.
-In the fall of 2022, Honest Company partnered with SuperOrdinary to launch in China on the e-commerce platform, Tmall Global.
+Under Vlahos's leadership as CEO, Honest Company expanded its internal laboratories and R&D team and opened a fulfillment center.
+In 2022, Honest expanded its retail partnerships to include Walmart, Ulta Beauty, and GNC (company).
+As part of the Ulta partnership, Honest released its first acne line.
+In the fall of 2022, the company partnered with SuperOrdinary to launch on the e-commerce platform, Tmall Global in China.

+The Honest Standard

+The Honest Standard is a product-safety and development protocol that governs ingredient selection, testing, manufacturing, packaging and labelling for product portfolio.
+Key elements include a publicly documented NO List (more than 3,500 chemicals and materials the company excludes), an ingredient-assessment process, and third-party testing and validation of formulations.
+Manufacturing partners are required to follow relevant Good Manufacturing Practices.
+The policy requires clear on-label ingredient disclosure (avoiding generic terms such as “fragrance”) and sets packaging sustainability criteria.